-Students read aloud with performance quality a play for period (historical location) and see what else they can find out about the history and social life of the period, the art, architecture and fashion of that period, the music from that time, biographies of people from that time.
+Students read aloud with performance quality, a play from two coalescent time-frames, contemporary Australia and World War Two.
+They uncover the history and social life of the period, the art, architecture and fashion of that period, the music from that time, and biographies of people from that time.
+They consider, through performance, the premise that Hitler had a daughter.
 They also demonstrate an ability to adapt verbal and non-verbal skills appropriately to meet audience needs.
-They will present a fully costumed and theatrically realised scene in small groups.
+They will present a fully costumed and theatrically realised original scene in small groups.

-- Students consider the play for geographical background (the country, urban or rural, season, climate, weather, and physical surroundings). - They read the script for political background.
+- Students consider the play for geographical context (the country, urban or rural, season, climate, weather, and physical surroundings). - They read the script for political context.
 Does the scene suggest a strong political background?
-If so, how does it affect the characters in relation to authority, power, security and influence? - They examine the script for social background (class, social standing).
+If so, how does it affect the characters in relation to authority, power, security and influence? - They examine the script for social context (class, social standing).
 What social group does the character represent and what are the values and lifestyle of that group?